- COVID-19 Updates

-San Patricio County Judge David Krebs signed Executive Order DK-04 on Friday June 26.
+San Patricio County Judge David Krebs signed Executive Order DK-05 on July 27.
 This new Executive Order went into effect on July 28.
 To see this Executive Order in full click here: San Patricio County Executive Order DK-05

 Many City-owned facilities have reopened and in-person services have resumed.
 The City is not moving to Phase 2 of reopening due to the increase in COVID-19 cases.
 You can see the details for each facility that has reopened on our Reopening page: portlandtx.com/Reopen

-Portland City Hall is open, but we will keep our online forms, payment options, and contact information for Utility Billing, Municipal Court, and Permit offices on our Online Services page: portlandtx.com/OnlineForms
+Portland City Hall is closed until further notice.
+We have all the forms, payment options, and contact information for Utility Billing, Municipal Court, and Permit offices on our Online Services page: portlandtx.com/OnlineForms

 Closed City Facilities